Alexhuszagh/blockbot/README.md

 # Daemons

+> **NOTE:** Daemons are only supported on UNIX-like systems, AKA, Windows will not work.

 Daemons are long-running tasks that run as background processes.
 Daemons are ideally suited to a Twitter block bot, so we provide utility functions to convert any feature into a daemon.

 Please note that only one tasks, whether it is a daemon or a function call, should be running at a single time.